 Reduce, Reuse, Recycle

-Reduce the amount of goods used for dinner by purchasing just enough food for the guests or have each guest bring their favorite dish.
-Also, decorate with items found in nature like fallen leaves, pine cones, fresh flowers, etc. and reuse items from last years decorations.
+Reduce the number of goods used for dinner by purchasing just enough food for the guests or have each guest bring their favorite dish.
+Also, decorate with items found in nature like fallen leaves, pine cones, fresh flowers, etc., and reuse items from last year's decorations.
 Finally don’t forget to recycle all the packaging materials from purchased items.
 This doesn’t just help the environment, but the wallet as well.